mikedataCrunch/cv-toolkit/README.md

 # cv-toolkit-tf

 This repository serves as a standard development toolkit (SDK) for the development of basic DNN models for computer vision tasks.
-The SDK implements `tensorflow` and `keras` frameworksin `python`.
+The SDK implements `tensorflow`,`keras`, and `pytorch` frameworks in `python`.

 The tasks covered currently are: